Vandivier/afterecon/content/2014-07-17-a-brief-overview-of-the-history-of-economic-thought.md

 ---
-title: A Brief Overview of the History of Economic Thought
+title: "A Brief Overview of the History of Economic Thought"
 date: 2014-07-17 13:51:06
 author: John Vandivier
 ---